Common Causes for Irregular Tire Wear on Semi-Trucks

 - With low tire treads, your car is more likely to hydroplane.

 - Worn-out tires usually lose more pressure, meaning you are likely to experience reduced handling and fuel efficiency.
+When this happens, you’ll more likely to spend more money on fuel costs.

 How Do I Know That My Tires Are Worn Out?

 While experienced drivers know how to visibly check the tires to determine whether they are due for replacement or not, an untrained driver may be at pains to know this.
+In that case, you may work with a mechanic to inspect the tires or teach you how to identify worn-out tires by yourself.

 Now, tire treads are usually measured in 32nds of an inch.
 New tires normally come with treads as deep as 9/32 inches to 11/32 inches depending on whether the tire is meant for highway driving or off-road action.